misho104/susy_cross_section/docs/introduction.rst

 `!susy_cross_section` is a Python package to handle cross-section grid tables regardless of their format.
 With this package, one can import any table-like grid files as a `pandas`_ DataFrame, once an annotation file (`info` file) is provided in JSON format :cite:`json`.
+Selected grid tables from above-introduced collaborations are pre-installed with annotation files.
-Several interpolators are also provided, with which one can interpolate the grid tables to obtain the central values together with (possibly asymmetric) uncertainties.
+Using several types of interpolators provided in this package, users can interpolate those grid tables to obtain the central values together with (possibly asymmetric) uncertainties.
 A quick start guide is provided in `Section 2`_.

 For simple use-cases, a command-line script `!susy-xs` is provided.